andreanerla/ELT-ETL/FDA_regulated_products/readme.md

 For more info about this dataset see https://open.fda.gov/apis/food/enforcement

-- Pulled JSON data from a US website endpoint
+- Pulled JSON data from a US gov website endpoint
 - Saved it locally
 - Converted the "results" part in a CSV dataframe
 - Renamed the file as the date (Y, M, D, H, M) in which it was downloaded